jsc329/ammonitorwiki/01-introduction.md

 and the name of the model.
 As long as you can point to a specific library and model name, the function will be able to retrieve the model.

-For now, we simply need to save the libraries to our “ammls” directory.
+For now, we simply need to save the libraries to our **ammls** directory.

 ``` r
 > # Save the libraries to the AMMonitor amml folder